notAro14/next-ts-starter/README.md

 # Next Starter Code

-This is a next.js starter code I use to bootstrap quickly a react project
+Bootstrap a fullStack Nextjs app with this starter code

 ---